Dr Vindhya Buthpitiya

 Research areas

 I am an anthropologist working at the intersection of conflict and visual culture, examining the production and circulation of images within the context of the Sri Lankan civil war.
-My research interests include ethno-nationalist conflict, citizenship, civilian resistance, photography, and cinema.
+My research interests include ethno-nationalist conflict, political violence, citizenship, civilian resistance, photography, and cinema.

 I am a member of the PhotoDemos Collective and curate the Museum of Religious Freedom, Sri Lanka.